-Sadly the agent for Primo in the UK has changed three times in as many years but that said it appears now that we have some stability.
-The new agent is now up and running and they have at least one outlet in the UK.
-This link will take you through to the Primo Grills UK retailer site.
+The UK distributor for Primo kamado has changed three times in as many years but that said it appears now that we have some stability.
+The new distributor is now up and running and they have at least one outlet in the UK.